felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 - learn to adapt...
 - ... or learn to let go.

-This led me to read a certain DevOps  handbook, which led me to write down these words:
+This led me to read a certain *DevOps Handbook*, which led me to write down these words:

 {{< figure src="/img/learning-anxiety-lightbulb.jpg" position="center" caption="A photo of my notes: ''In the team, we want to help overcome learning anxiety.''" >}}